Fast randomized Kronecker tensor decomposition: algorithms and error analysis: Introduction

 The outline of this paper is as follows.
 The preliminaries are presented in Section \ref{Sec:pre}.
-In Section \ref{Sec:KTD}, we introduce the Kronecker tensor decomposition (KTD) and its main properties.
+In Section \ref{Sec:KTD}, we introduce the KTD and its main properties.
+The randomization method for low-rank approximation of matrices is discussed in Section \ref{Sec:rand_matrix}.
 Section \ref{RKTD} is devoted to presenting the proposed randomized algorithms for computing the KTD.
-The computational complexity of the algorithms is compared in Section \ref{sec:comp}.
 The simulations are outlined in Section \ref{Sec:Sim}, and finally, the conclusions follow in Section \ref{Sec:Con}.